rdkcentral/rdkb-wifi-hal/docs/pages/halSpec.md

 The Hardware Abstraction Layer (HAL) is to abstract the RDK Wi-Fi requirements at a general level to allow platform independent control.

-The picture below shows the relationship between the `HAL` and the `Kernel` and `WiFi Driver`.
+The picture below shows the relationship between the `HAL`, `Kernel` and the `WiFi Driver`.
 ![WiFi HAL](images/WifiHALDiagram.PNG)

+## Optional Components

+The following components are optional and its upto vendors discretion.

-`hostapd` (host access point daemon) is a user space daemon software enabling a network interface card to act as an access point and authentication server
+- `hostapd` (host access point daemon) is a user space daemon software enabling a network interface card to act as an access point and authentication server

-`nl80211` is the interface between user space software (iw etc.) and the kernel (cfg80211 and mac80211 kernel modules, and specific drivers)
+- `nl80211/cfg80211` nl80211 is the interface between user space software (iw etc.) and the kernel (cfg80211 and mac80211 kernel modules, and specific drivers)

 # Component Runtime Execution Requirements